vorce/dockermenu/README.md

 This is my very first Swift experiment, and it was conceived during two afternoons and with a lot of google. => lol code.

+## Build and run

+I have yet to publish this to the App store (or anywhere else really) - so you need to build this yourself.
+Here's how:

+1. Open the project in Xcode
+2. Click on the `Product` -> `Archive` menu item
+3. Click "Export..."
+4. Chose "Export as a Mac Application"

+This should generate a `dockermnu.app` ready to be run.